 - Membership Growth: Continue to grow and maintain membership.
 Welcome letter and Farming Alpaca Book sent to all new members and a letter sent to inquirers.
 (Currently we have 80 members as of MAY 2018) - Membership Networks: grow and maintain networks.
 Clarence Valley Alpaca Group (CVAG), New England Alpaca Group (NETAG), QLD group (QNET) - Regional meetings: Planned presentations at each NSW & QLD alternate regional meeting venues.
 Aim: To maintain our Average of 30 members per meeting. - Display & Promotion: Displays are important avenues for the promotion of alpacas.
 The use of postcards to gain possible attendees to the Introduction to the wonderful world of alpacas course run twice a year in NSW and QLD areas.
 Alpaca Awareness Weekend, Primex, Rural Discovery Day and Regional Show Displays are examples. - Fibre to Yarn STH QLD NNSW Region promotes Australian Grown and processed Alpaca.
 Local fleece is processed into yarn and bought by the Region to dye and sell as handmade Australian products.
 Australian made doonas, throws and knee rugs are also purchased for display and sales.
-Members access product through the Merchandise Leaders at a reduced rate - this encourages alpaca breeders to have alpaca products in their own homes. - Media: Ongoing sponsors for Newsletter-produce online and hard copy 4 times a year.
+Members access product through the Merchandise Leaders at a reduced rate this encourages alpaca breeders to have alpaca products in their own homes. - Media: Ongoing sponsors for Newsletter- produce online and hard copy 4 times a year.
 Breeders Directory updated twice a year.
 Sponsors for Facebook and Website ongoing.
 Use of other forms of Media especially around our Regional Alpaca Awareness Weekend.
 Promotional material: Information Postcards and stickers developed for our regional displays. - Alpaca Awareness Weekend: Incorporating Mother's Day weekend.
 Encouragement of studs to participate by supporting with regional fund raising and promotional material. - Workshops: Showing, Better Breeding, Bio Security and Alpaca Nutrition Course.
 Two Introduction to Alpaca Workshops, Spinning & Weaving Workshop, Fleece preparation Workshops. - Funds: AAW Fund Raising, Sponsorship, CVAG fund raising, Sales of merchandise members merchandise discount.
 Each Portfolio have forecast budgets. - Fleece: Shearing Shed & Skirting Workshops, On-going research: liaise with collection cooperatives for members and distribution of fleece. - Showing: Grafton, Glen Innes New England and Murwillumbah Shows.
-Sponsorship shows aim to run to budget. - Regional Fleece Team supports QLD Region; Toowoomba and EKKA fleece Sections and the 2018 Australian Alpaca Spectacular. • Youth: planned involvement of youth at Region Shows, TAFE presentation courses and High School courses. - our member's needs.
+Sponsorship shows aim to run to budget. - Regional Fleece Team supports QLD Region; Toowoomba and EKKA fleece Sections and the 2018 Australian Alpaca Spectacular. - Youth: planned involvement of youth at Region Shows, TAFE presentation courses and High School courses. - STH QLD NNSW region is doing well with an increase in members, financially stable, and 2018 Education Courses are focused on our member's needs.
+Pauline Glasser - President